The Solarek Piano Trio

 Marina Solarek studied violin in Mannheim and Hamburg and completed her studies in London with Prof Yfrah Neamen.
 She has performed regularly in Britain and abroad with the Feinstein Ensemble and the Baroque Ensemble Kontraste.
 She has given concerts at the South Bank and has made several broadcasts for Classic FM and BBC Radio 3.
 She has recently given the first performance of the Violin concerto by Henriette Bosmans with the Richmond Orchestra.

 Marina was a member of the BBC Radio Orchestra in is now leading a busy freelance career, working with the Orchestra of the Royal Opera House Covent Garden, BBC Symphony Orchestra, West End Shows and for Film and Television.
-Marina leads the Richmond Orchestra and is Artisitc Director of the Youth Music Centre in North West London.Her experience in educational work include teaching at the Royal College Junior Department, Orchestral and Chamber music coaching and giving Masterclasses at the University of Belfast.

-In 2023, she took part in the project Un été en France avec Gautier Capuçon, for which she perfomed solo and chamber music in open-air concerts across France.
+In 2023 and 2024, she was selected to take part in the project Un été en France avec Gautier Capuçon, for which she performed solo and chamber music in several open-air concerts across France, including in Corsica.

-after winning 1st Prize in the Concours d'aide aux Jeunes Artistes organised by the Festival du Vexin.
+Diana has recently recorded her first CD, featuring works by Haydn, Chopin and Ravel, after winning 1st Prize in the Concours d’aide aux Jeunes Artistes organised by the Festival du Vexin.